CodingWithLaura/making_music_with_haskell_from_scratch/README.md

 For this, both libaries Data.ByteString.Lazy and Data.ByteString.Builder needs to be imported as namespaces B since they have functions which are also defined outside of the libaries e.g. map.
 You can then access the map function within the Data.ByteString libary by typing B.map.

+The Data.ByteString builder is used first, to convert the list of Floats given by the sinus wave into a number of builders (b.floatLE) which furthermore can be assigned to the fold function, accessed by the use of the Data.Foldable libary.
+The fold function aggregates the list of builders into one builder.

-To interpret the ByteString file to actual sound, I used the program ffplay.
+To interpret the ByteString file into actual audio signals, I used the program ffplay.
 Its an audio/video output program for the command line.